-I was born in the Netherlands and completed an MSc degree in Animal Sciences (major in ethology and minor in animal breeding and genetics) at Wageningen University.
-My MSc degree made me realize how little we know about animals' subjective mental states and the underlying neuro-physiology.
-I decided to do a PhD degree at the University of Waikato in New Zealand, where I could further develop my research skills.
-After completing my PhD degree I continued my research at CSIRO in Armidale, Australia before moving to Sweden in 2014.
+I was born in the Netherlands and completed an MSc degree in Animal Sciences at Wageningen University in 2006.
+My major specialization was in ethology and animal welfare and my minor was in animal breeding and genetics.
+I then completed a PhD degree at the University of Waikato in New Zealand, where I further developed my research skills in animal behaviour and physiology.
+After completing my PhD degree in 2011, I continued my research as a postdoc at CSIRO in Armidale, Australia, before moving to Sweden in 2014.

 - Verbeek, E., Dicksved, J. & Keeling, L., 2021.
 Supplementation of Lactobacillus early in life alters attention bias to threat in piglets.
 Scientific Reports 11, 10130, https://doi.org/10.1038/s41598-021-89560-2.